FelixOnline/v2/content/articles/2016-5-6-imperial-a-cappella-group-wins-world-championships.md

 subtitle: >
   They were even featured on the worldwide Snapchat story
 date: "2016-05-06 09:44:30 +0100"

 # Attributes from Felix Online V1
 id: "6116"
 old_path: /news/6116/imperial-a-cappella-group-wins-world-championships
 aliases:
  - /news/6116/imperial-a-cappella-group-wins-world-championships
+imported: true
+comments:
+ - Why was this not front page news The front page doesnt even seem to have an article associated with it this week and the story is really poorThanks for the feedback anonymous The front page story continues on page 5 silly us for not including a continues on Thanks for the feedback anonymous The front page story continues on page 5 silly us for not including a continues on line 1 italics on Gleeline 2 capitalisation on a cappella both words should be lowercaseline 3 capitalisation on a cappella both wrong and inconsistent with the rest of the articleline 4 surely first ever nonAmerican teamline 5 lowercase the on the Beacon Theatre theres no The in the theatre nameline 6 remove the on the Europeline 7 congratulations this is grammatically correct its also unbelievably clunkyline 11 victory chair Will said is missing an article  should be the groups chair Will said that or Will th

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true